Assassination of Marielle Franco: Investigation

-On May 6, RecordTV aired a report that pointed out errors in the investigation.
+On 6 May, RecordTV aired a report that pointed out errors in the investigation.
 The station reported that the car used by the victims was abandoned in the courtyard of the homicide police station for 40 days without all the evaluations and exams being completed.
 According to the report, the bodies of the councilwoman and the driver did not undergo X-ray examinations, since the state did not have the equipment.
 The TV program also predicted - which would be days later confirmed by the police - that Marielle and Anderson were not killed by a pistol as investigators thought, but by a HK MP5 submachine gun, which are not easily seized from criminals, being used by elite troops.
-Record also recalled that the City Hall cameras on the street where the crime occurred were turned off days before the double homicide.
+Record also recalled that City Hall cameras on the street where the crime occurred were turned off days before the double homicide.
 Alleging secrecy, authorities and official bodies did not want to comment on the report.

-On May 8, a witness told police that Councilman Marcello Siciliano and former military police officer Orlando Oliveira de Araújo Curicica wanted Councilwoman Marielle Franco dead.
+On 8 May, a witness told police that Councilman Marcello Siciliano and former military police officer Orlando Oliveira de Araújo Curicica wanted Councilwoman Marielle Franco dead.
 According to the witness, the motivation was Marielle's community actions in areas of interest to the militia in the West Zone.
 The information was reported in the newspaper O Globo, according to which the witness said that she was forced to work for Orlando and told in detail the entire planning of the execution.
 The person cited as a witness reported that he was present at meetings between Orlando and Siciliano, since June 2017.
 Also according to the account, Orlando had said in a meeting that the councilwoman was getting in his way and commented to Siciliano that the situation needed to be resolved quickly.
 In three statements, the witness reported dates, times and meetings between the two men, and provided the names of four men chosen for the murder, which are now being investigated by the police.
 The order for the assassination was given from inside the cell of the Bangu 9 penitentiary, where Siciliano was being held.

-On May 11, the police conducted a reenactment of the crime, which took five hours between late night and early morning.
+On 11 May, the police conducted a reenactment of the crime, which took five hours between late night and early morning.
 The goal was to reenact the moment when the assassins shot at the car that Marielle and Anderson were in, shooting with real weapons and ammunition, so that witnesses could hear the sound of the weapon used in the crime.
 The police concluded that the assassins used an HK MP5 submachine gun, a weapon capable of firing eight hundred rounds per minute.
 Four witnesses participated in the crime simulation, including Marielle Franco's parliamentary aide, who was the sole survivor and moved out of Brazil shortly after the councilwoman's murder.